 Microsoft guidance and vendor reporting emphasize package-manager-specific investigation patterns, including dependency inventory hunting, pipeline log review, and indicator-led endpoint triage [3], [4].
 Response quality improves when software, platform, and security teams work from one playbook with shared evidence standards.

-Actionable recommendation: Maintain a dedicated npm compromise runbook and exercise it in tabletop drills that include engineering, platform, and SOC roles.
+Recommendation: Maintain a dedicated npm compromise runbook and exercise it in tabletop drills that include engineering, platform, and SOC roles.

 Indicators of Compromise Reference